 On your PC with Windows 8 or later

-How do I delete photos and videos from a device using iCloud Photo Library?
+How do I delete photos and videos from a device using iCloud Photos?

-When you delete a photo or video from your Photos app, it will also delete from your iCloud Photo Library and iCloud storage.
+When you delete a photo or video from your Photos app, it also deletes from your iCloud Photos and iCloud storage.
 You can recover your photos and videos from the Recently Deleted album for 30 days.

 Can I see all the photos and videos from my Mac on iCloud.com?

-iCloud Photo Library will upload photos and videos from your Mac System Library.
-Photos and videos you keep outside of your System Library won't upload or update across your devices.
+iCloud Photos uploads photos and videos from your Mac System Library.
+Photos and videos that you keep outside of your System Library won't upload or update across your devices.

-How do I see the progress of my upload to iCloud Photo Library?
+How do I see the progress of my upload to iCloud Photos?

 You can see if a photo or video has uploaded to iCloud when you open the Photos app and view your library in Moments.
 Your upload status is at the bottom of the menu.
-You can also find photos and videos that are part of your Photos Library but haven't been uploaded to iCloud when you open Photos on your Mac and go to File > Create New Smart Album.
-Under Match the following condition, choose Photo is unable to upload to iCloud Photo Library, then click OK.
+You can also find photos and videos from your Photos Library that haven't been uploaded to iCloud in a smart album on your Mac.

 What happens when I go over my iCloud storage limit?

 If you exceed your iCloud storage limit, photos and videos won't upload to iCloud and your library won’t stay up to date across your devices.
-To continue using iCloud Photo Library, upgrade your storage plan or reduce the amount of storage that you're using.
+To continue using iCloud Photos, upgrade your storage plan or reduce the amount of storage that you're using.

-Reduce the storage for iCloud Photo Library by deleting photos and videos you don't want to keep from your iOS devices or on iCloud.com.
-Your device will immediately remove any photos and videos you delete and they won't be available for recovery in your Recently Deleted album.
+Reduce the storage for iCloud Photos by deleting photos and videos that you don't want to keep from your iOS devices or on iCloud.com.
+Your device will immediately remove any photos and videos that you delete and they won't be available for recovery in your Recently Deleted album.

 If you're out of storage, your devices won't back up to iCloud, and new photos, videos, documents, and your information won't stay up to date.

-How do I turn off iCloud Photo Library on just one device?
+How do I turn off iCloud Photos on only one device?

-You can turn off iCloud Photo Library on a single device when you follow these steps:
+You can turn off iCloud Photos on a single device when you follow these steps:

-- On your Mac, go to System Preferences > iCloud > Options next to Photos, then deselect iCloud Photo Library.
+- On your Mac, go to System Preferences > iCloud.
+Next to Photos, click Options, then deselect iCloud Photos.*

-- On your Apple TV (4th generation), go to Settings > Accounts > iCloud and under Photos press Select to turn off iCloud Photo Library.
+- On your Apple TV 4K or Apple TV (4th generation), go to Settings > Accounts > iCloud.
+Under Photos, press Select to turn off iCloud Photos.*

-How do I remove all iCloud Photo Library content from iCloud and my devices?
+How do I remove all iCloud Photos content from iCloud and my devices?

-To turn off your iCloud Photo Library everywhere, follow these steps:
+To turn off your iCloud Photos everywhere, follow these steps:

 - On your Mac, go to Apple menu > System Preferences > iCloud.
-Click Manage, select Photo Library, then select Disable and delete.
+In the lower-right corner, click Manage, select iCloud Photos,* then select Disable and delete.

 Photos and videos are stored in your account for 30 days.
 To download your photos and videos on your iOS device, go to Settings > [your name] > iCloud > Photos and select Download and Keep Originals.
 On your Mac, open Photos, choose Photos > Preferences, then select Download Originals to this Mac.
 You can also select the photos and videos that you want to download from iCloud.com.